 PSG’s Hakimi receives first Ligue 1 red in Marseille draw

-Achraf Hakimi received his first red card in the French Ligue 1 as Paris Saint-Germain held Marseille to a goalless draw on Sunday.
+Achraf Hakimi received his first red card in Ligue 1 as Paris Saint-Germain held Marseille to a goalless draw on Sunday.

 After stopping Cengiz Under who was through on goal with a reckless challenge, referee Benoit Bastien showed the two-time Caf Youth Player of the Year a straight red card.